drone/docs/content/usage/config/step-conditions.md

 # Instance

-Execute a step only on certain Drone instance:
+Execute a step only on a certain Drone instance:

 ```diff
 when: